bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^buklin-1982:o]: "The most logical mechanism for death by crucifixion is development of respiratory asphysia related to failure of the cardiovascular system from shock and pain.
 The posture of the victim, the duration of the suspension, and the lack of adequate support for the body weight all serve to promote a condition of diminished respiratory capacity, resulting in cardiac failure and subsequent fluid accumulation in body cavities."
 [^burns-2013]: Burns, Dylan M.  "'The garment poured its entire self over me':  Christian Baptismal Traditions and the Origins of the Hymn of the Pearl" in "[Gnosticism, Platonism and the Late Ancient World](https://www.google.com/books/edition/Gnosticism_Platonism_and_the_Late_Ancien/BfiZAAAAQBAJ?hl=en&gbpv=1&pg=PA261&printsec=frontcover)."
 2013.
 [^burns-2013:a]: On page 261:  "While the Acts were probably written in Syriac, the wide use of Parthian terminology in the *Hymn* hinting at a dating somewhere in the Sassian-occupied Syria (thus in the first two centuries CE), the origins of the poem remain a mystery."<br>[screenshot](shroud-of-turin-files/burns-2013.png).
 [^carlino-2017]: Rarlino, Elvio, Liberato De Caro, Cinzia Giannini, and Giulio Fanti.  "[Atomic Resolution studies detect new biologic evidences on the Turin Shroud](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0180487)."
 PLOS One.
 2017.<small>Note that PLOS One retracted this paper one year after it was published, because:<br>1.
 They didn't compare the blood with animal blood from centuries ago.<br>2.
 Finding creatine alone isn't difinitive evidence of trauma or violence.<br>3.
 They analyzied only a single fiber, and it's not known if that fiber is representative of the shroud.<br>4.
 They didn't declare the sample was provided by STERA.
-However, the paper declares that twice.</small>
+However, the paper declares that twice.<br><br>The authors respond to these criticisms [here](https://journals.plos.org/plosone/article/comment?id=10.1371/annotation/1db55bd5-b398-468c-9536-524cb6340480).</small>
+[^carter-1984]: Carter, Giles F.  "[Formation of the Image on the Shroud of Turin by x-Rays: A New Hypothesis](https://pubs.acs.org/doi/10.1021/ba-1984-0205.ch021)." in Archaeological Chemistry III.
+The American Chemical Society.
+1984.
+[^carter-1984:a]: Page 432: "The author's suggestion is that the finger images may be due at least in part to x-rays emanating from the bones in the body.
+Finger bones continue throughout much of the hand, and they could cause the fingers to look too long."<br><br>Page 433:  "A second curious part of the Shroud image is the mouth area.
+Close inspection, particularly of slides from a distance, shows the presence of inspection, particularly of slides from a distance, shows the presence of what appear to be eight or more objects, two rows of four or six (see Figure 4).
+Perhaps these could be teeth images, but other observers disagree with this assessment.
+Because the lips probably covered the teeth of the body of the Shroud, any images of teeth may indicate that x-rays have been involved in the formation of the Shroud image (or perhaps the skin decayed and shrank before the image was completely formed).
+A third observation indicating possible image formation by x-rays is the high, pronounced cheekbones.
+The face is somewhat skull-like, especially in the appearance of the high cheekbones.
+Part of the backbone may be visible on the dorsal image, but again others have stated that they do not see any bonne or teeth images."
 [^cataldo-2014]: Cataldo, Sébastien, and Yannick Clement.  "[The Mandylion Or The Story Of A Man-Made Relic](https://www.academia.edu/11767479/The_Mandylion_Or_The_Story_Of_A_Man_Made_Relic?auto=download)."
 Shroud of Turin: The Controversial Intersection of Faith and Science (conference).
 2014.
 [^catholic-news-2009]: "[Experts question scientist’s claim of reproducing Shroud of Turin](https://www.catholicnewsagency.com/news/17323/experts-question-scientists-claim-of-reproducing-shroud-of-turin)."
 Catholic News.
 2009.
 [^catholic-news-2009:a]: <small>"Dr. Jackson from the Turin Shroud Center also touched on the same point, saying, 'The shroud’s image intensity varies with' the distances in between the cloth and the body.
 While he admitted that the images of Garlaschelli’s shroud on the internet look authentic, when taken from a 3-D perspective, 'it’s really rather grotesque.'
 'The hands are embedded into the body and the legs have unnatural looking lumps and bumps,' he explained."</small>